Northern Finland and Arctic Norway

 Day 7: We need to press on northwards, and today we’ll cover some distance, birding along the way, our destination being the town of Ivalo (pronounced ‘Eye-va-low’).
 We’ll make a brief stop as we cross the Arctic Circle and a series of longer stops at special bogland reserves, where boardwalks give us access to the heart of this beautiful habitat.
 Here we should encounter handsome Western Yellow (Gray-headed) Wagtails in song, Bohemian Waxwing, Arctic Loon, Peregrine Falcon and if we can find one, Great Gray Shrike.
 As we get closer to our destination we’ll have chances of finding Eurasian Dotterel and Rock Ptarmigan on the higher ground.
 Within a few kilometers of our hotel a visit to a local sewage treatment plant should give us our first Bluethroats while a variety of passage waders are possible.
 We also have an excellent location for Hazel Grouse here if we have missed it so far.
 Nights in Ivalo.

 As we head inland, leaving the shores of Varangerfjord behind, we begin to cross the open tundra.
-Both Long-tailed and Parasitic Jaegers will soon become obvious and we’ll scan for Rock Ptarmigan and Willow Grouse, perhaps picking up Red-throated Pipits, Lapland Longspurs, or Snow Buntings in the process.
+Both Long-tailed and Parasitic Jaegers will soon become obvious and we’ll scan for Rock Ptarmigan and Willow Grouse (Ptarmigan), perhaps picking up Red-throated Pipits, Lapland Longspurs, or Snow Buntings in the process.
 There will be many pools and small lakes to look over, and we can expect to find lots of Long-tailed Ducks, Greater Scaup, and attractive Arctic Loons, along with a variety of migrant waders, especially Red-necked Phalaropes.
-We will also search very carefully for Eurasian Dotterel which do breed in the open habitat while the real prize might be a distant Snowy Owl or Gyrfalcon, both rare visitors to the region.
+We will also search very carefully for Eurasian Dotterel which do breed in the open habitat while the real prize might be a distant Gyrfalcon, a rare visitor to the region.
 Night in Båtsfjord.

 Days 9 - 10: Today we retrace our steps across the tundra, searching for anything we may have missed the previous day.
 We are heading for Vardö at the mouth of the vast Varangerfjord.
 This whole area will be alive with birds.
 We’ll look through large gatherings of Herring and Common Gulls for something rarer such as a hulking Glaucous Gull.
 The bays will be full of Common Mergansers, Black Guillemots, and Common Eider and we’ll search through these for a late, lingering Steller’s Eider although recent years have seen this bird departing its wintering grounds around Vardö earlier and earlier.
 The same applies to King Eider although we stand a better chance with this species.
 Yellow-billed Loon is another winter visitor which we hope will still be present.